fasheezy/UEFI-DataBase-F/README.md

 # Open Source UEFI Libraries
+This repository is listing of projects related to the Unified Extensible Firmware Interface (UEFI).
+According to [Garry Kranz](https://www.techtarget.com/whatis/definition/Unified-Extensible-Firmware-Interface-UEFI), UEFI is "a specification for a software program that connects a computer's firmware to its operating system (OS).
+UEFI is expected to eventually replace basic input/output system (BIOS) but is compatible with it."

-This is a database of Repositories related to UEFI.
-Whether they are UEFI loaders, apps, instructions, or other UEFI related repositories, the purpose of this repository is to catalog them by relevancy and function.
+This repository organized by loaders, apps, instructions, or others.
+The purpose of this repository is to catalog them by relevancy and function.

 ## Loaders
 - [Super UEFIinSecureBoot Disk](https://github.com/ValdikSS/Super-UEFIinSecureBoot-Disk) Super UEFIinSecureBoot Disk is a proof-of-concept (not actively maintained or enhanced) bootable image with GRUB2 bootloader designed to be used as a base for recovery USB flash drives.
 [May 8, 2022]